comprobo25/comprobo25.github.io/assignments/computer_vision_project.md

 Your project should be about computer vision and its intersection with mobile robotics.
 While it is likely that a substantial component of your project will be about the vision part (and not necessarily its application to mobile robots), you should scope your project so that you have time to deploy your system on the Neatos.

 In your project proposal you will be coming up with an implementation plan.
 That is, if you are using a particular algorithm to solve a problem, which parts of the algorithm will you implement, and which will you use pre-built implementations for?
-Be strategic in these decisions to balance learning about algorithms with programming the Neatos to do something interesting.
+Be strategic in these decisions to balance learning about algorithms with programming the Neatos (or another robot) to do something interesting.
 As a brief aside about the pedagogy of this course, since as the course goes on we are going to spend less time discussing algorithms in the structured portion of the class, it is important for you to do project-based exploration of algorithms.
 To this end, we expect that you will implement some portion of the algorithms you wind up using.
+That said, you have a limited amount of time for this project (2.5 weeks), so plan accordingly.

 Suggested Algorithm Topics
 * Object tracking